kennedyjosh/cfb_schedule_helper/README.md

 a time and will attempt to infer team names from the display names used in the discord server.

+Now, make sure the code is running.
+Install the necessary packages with `pip install -r requirements.txt`.
+Then, run `python3 run.py`.

 When you're ready to start the process, just tag the bot in Discord: `@ScheduleBot`.

 ### Future work